staskaaa-netizen/uCNC-modules/g33_ELS/README.md

 and is not stored as the next modal `G1` feed.
 This prevents a command such as `G33 Z-10 K1 F100` from changing the feed used by the following retract or return moves.

+At the current implementation, the ELS path has a small transport and processing lag between spindle encoder movement and the corresponding emitted Z-axis step pulse.
+With the current ESP32 + PCNT + I2S architecture, the practical worst-case lag is on the order of several to a few dozen microseconds, with ~64 µs being a conservative upper bound in the present I2S implementation.
+At 500 RPM and a 5 mm pitch thread, this corresponds to roughly 2–3 µm of instantaneous tool lag behind the spindle’s current position.
+Importantly, this behaves primarily as a dynamic following lag rather than an accumulating pitch error, so the generated thread pitch remains effectively correct while the tool follows the spindle slightly behind its instantaneous state.